AmbiorisL/capstone-details/README.md

 ## Tech stack
 * Documentation
-    - API must documented using [OpenAPI](https://swagger.io/specification/) specification.
+    - API must be documented using [OpenAPI](https://swagger.io/specification/) specification.
 Additional Swagger tools can be used as desired.
 * Backend
     - Node.js 16
     - ExpressJS 4